lilianweng/lil-log/_posts/2019-01-31-generalized-language-models.md

 **Task 1: Mask language model (ML)**

-> From [Wikipedia](https://en.wikipedia.org/wiki/Cloze_test): “A cloze test (also cloze deletion test) is an exercise, test, or assessment consisting of a portion of language with certain items, words, or signs removed (cloze text), where the participant is asked to replace the missing language item. … The exercise was first described by W.L.
-Taylor in 1953.”
+> From [Wikipedia](https://en.wikipedia.org/wiki/Cloze_test): "A cloze test (also cloze deletion test) is an exercise, test, or assessment consisting of a portion of language with certain items, words, or signs removed (cloze text), where the participant is asked to replace the missing language item. … The exercise was first described by W.L.
+Taylor in 1953."

 It is common to believe that a representation that learns the context around a word rather than just after the word is able to better capture its meaning, both syntactically and semantically.
-BERT encourages the model to do so by training on the *“mask language model” task*:
+BERT encourages the model to do so by training on the *"mask language model" task*:
 Randomly mask 15% of tokens in each sequence.
 Because if we only replace masked tokens with a special placeholder `[MASK]`, the special token would never be encountered during fine-tuning.
 Hence, BERT employed several heuristic tricks: with 80% probability, replace the chosen words with `[MASK]`;
 with 10% probability, replace with a random word;